Lynching of Ed Johnson: Jury decision

 Johnson was indicted by grand jury on January 26.
 Johnson was returned to Chattanooga for his trial, which began on February 6 with Judge McReynolds presiding.
 During the trial, Taylor said that she recognized Johnson as the man who assaulted her by his voice, face, and size, as well as a hat he had worn on the night of the attack and again in the Nashville jail where she had been brought to identify him.
 However, Miss Taylor repeatedly refused to swear that he was the assailant, stating instead that it was her belief that Johnson was the assailant.
+During Taylor's testimony, one of the jurors leaped out of his seat and had to be restrained from attacking Johnson.

+Johnson's defense presented thirteen witnesses who swore they had seen Johnson at the Last Chance Saloon, where he worked as a porter, at around the time Nevada Taylor had been raped.
+The defense also worked to undermine the testimony of Will Hixson, who had allegedly seen Johnson in the area twirling a leather strap a few minutes before the rape, calling a witness named Harvey McConnell who testified that Hixson had gotten Johnson's name and physical description from him before going to the police.
+The defense implied that Hixson had falsely accused Johnson in order to collect the $375 reward for information.

 The jury was split with eight favoring conviction whereas four favoring acquittal.

 The trial concluded three days later with Johnson's conviction; he was sentenced to be put to death on March 13.
 His defense attorneys considered the possibility of an appeal but decided against it, believing that it would be unlikely to succeed and, in any case, an acquittal might incense the public to try another storming of the jail, killing Johnson possibly along with other prisoners.